v-kalc/arm-test/Wiki/Data-stores.md

 | PartitionKey      | The notification unique identifier.
 | RowKey            | The user's identifier.
 | Timestamp         | The latest DateTime record.
-| AllSendStatusCodes| The comma separated list representing all of the status code responses received when trying to send the notification to the recipient.
 | ConversationId    | The conversation identifier for the recipient.
-| DeliveryStatus    | The delivery status for the notification to the recipient.
 | IsStatusCodeFromCreateConversation| Indicating if the status code is from the create conversation call.
 | NumberOfFunctionAttemptsToSend    | The number of times an Azure Function instance attempted to send the notification to the recipient.
 | RecipientId       | The recipients unique identifier.